Lexington and Concord, Massachusetts

 Lexington was first settled circa 1642[3] as part of Cambridge, Massachusetts.
 [3] What is now Lexington was then incorporated as a parish, called Cambridge Farms, in 1691.
 This allowed the people there to have a separate church and minister, but they were still under jurisdiction of the Town of Cambridge.
 Lexington was incorporated as a separate town in 1713.

-No Johnson Direct Line Ancestors lived in Lexington and Concord that we are aware of, but Joseph Hills and his brothers and uncle marched at the alarm of 19 July 1776 when Joseph was 16 years old.
+No Johnson Direct Line Ancestors lived in Lexington and Concord that we are aware of, but Joseph Hills and his brothers and uncle marched at the alarm of 19 July 1776 when he was 16 years old.

 Buckman Tavern 1 Bedford Street, Lexington.
 781-862-5598